 Small defense contractors are the backbone of our defense industry, providing the innovation and resources necessary so our military can remain at the top of their game.
 In the past 30 years, these businesses have struggled to compete with large defense contractors, causing a drastic reduction in the industry.
 I have sought out ways to provide long-term viability for our small defense contractors.

 Our military needs to do what it does best – defend our country and its freedoms.
-I pushed back against the politicization of our military and opposed nominees from the Biden administration who do not have the temperament and judgement necessary to lead our national defense.
+I pushed back against the politicization and misuse of our military and opposed nominees from the Biden administration who do not have the temperament and judgement necessary to lead our national defense.

 The Communist Chinese Party seeks to overtake the United States as the top global superpower.
 We must face China’s growing military and non-military threats with clear-eyed resolve.